Bashamichi Campus

 The Pygmalion Early Childhood Education Method has been adopted by Hama Gakuen (Hama Kids), which has the highest number of students accepted into Nada Junior High School, the most difficult junior high school to get into in Japan.
 Also, it has achieved an average standard deviation score of 60 or higher for its graduates.

-And, five learning points are stimulated in a well-balanced manner each time.
+During each lesson, the five learning skills are stimulated in a well-balanced way.

 Ronri Engine (Japanese)